ramonsmits/docs.particular.net/Content/Platform/Overview.md

 ---
-title: Overview of the Particular Software Messaging Platform
+title: Overview of the Particular Service Platform
 summary: 'An introduction to the platform, its tools and products, including NServiceBus, ServiceMatrix, ServicePulse and ServiceInsight'
 tags:
 - Messaging Platform